SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

 ![Network Configuration](../documentation_pics/OPCUA_activate_009.png)

 **dataFEED edgeConnector 840D** uses the SIMATIC S7 communication protocol (TCP/102) of SINUMERIK 840D SL.
-By default, this protocol is available at interface *X120*.
-Alternatively, it can be enabled for interface *X130*.
+By default, this protocol is available at the *X120* interface.
+Alternatively, it can be enabled for the *X130* interface.

 Thus, the host PC running **dataFEED edgeConnector 840D** needs either
-  - a physical connection to the interface *X120* and a unique IPv4 address within the corresponding network or
+  - a physical connection to the *X120* interface and a unique IPv4 address within the corresponding network or
-  - a physical connection to the interface *X130*, a unique IPv4 address within the corresponding network as well as the SIMATIC S7 communication protocol explicitly enabled for this interface.
+  - a physical connection to the *X130* interface, a unique IPv4 address within the corresponding network as well as the SIMATIC S7 communication protocol explicitly enabled for this interface.

 ## Physical Connection to SINUMERIK 840D PL